sumanmukherjee03/practice-and-katas/algo-ds-properties/README.md

 1. For reversing a linked list if there is only a next pointer
   - maintain 3 variables previous, current and next
+2. When detecting a cycle in a single link linked list with Floyd Cycle Detection algo
+  - Remember that the node forming the cycle has 2 links which point to it as next

 ### Double Link Linked List